Q364: What are the rules for towing caravans / trailers with cars?

 Driving licences issued on or after 01.01.97

-Category B covers small vehicles up to 3.5 tonnes maximum authorised mass (MAM) with up to 8 passengers seats with a trailer up to 750kgs (MAM) allowing a combination weight of 4.25 tonnes or
+- Drive vehicles up to 3500kg maximum authorised mass (MAM) with up to 8 passengers seats with a trailer up to 750kg MAM.

-If you want to tow a trailer outside these provisions you will need to take another test for category BE.
+If you want to tow a trailer outside these provisions you'll need to take another test – usually for category BE.

 It's against the law to carry passengers in a caravan when it's being towed.